 However, sometimes this resistance is pointless.

-It’s raining; I have thirty people arriving.
+It’s raining, and I have 30 people arriving.
 The barbecue is ruined.

 Acceptance, on the other hand, brings calmly considered options.

-If it rains on the day planned for the family barbeque, then so be it.
+If it rains on the day planned for the family barbecue, then so be it.
 I cannot change the weather.

 Still, we must remain vigilant.
 Acceptance must not lead to a mindset of ‘giving up’ too quickly, but rather to one that identifies new opportunities.